 - Wash rhubarb, cutting off the extremities and cut into 5cm sticks.
 Place in a non-stick roasting tin with 1tsp of the orange zest and all the juice.
 Add rose water and sprinkle over rhubarb with cane sugar.
 Roast until soft for 10 minutes.
 Set aside to cool.

-Almond Cake
+Almond and Orange Cake

-- Gradually whisk in the orange zest, eggs, whites, ground almonds, flour, baking powder until mixed together.
+- Gradually whisk in the orange zest, eggs, egg whites, ground almonds, flour, baking powder until mixed together.

 - Leave to cool in the cake tin for 10 minutes then remove and cool on a wire rack.
 Brush over the rhubarb, orange and rose juices from the roasting tin onto the cake.